-This system prevents the key from being removed unless the gear selector lever is in PARK and the gear selector lever knob push button is out.
-It also prevents shifting out of PARK unless the key is in the ACC or ON positions, and the brake pedal is depressed.
+This system prevents the key from being removed unless the shift lever is in PARK and the shift lever knob pushbutton is out.
+It also prevents moving the shift lever out of PARK unless the key is in the ACC or ON position, and the brake pedal is pressed.